Meeting the ESFA’s cyber resilience requirements for 2019/20

 It also links to a wealth of free resources, and products and services relating to ISO 27001 and ISO 22301, so you can find everything you need to implement them – whatever your budget or level of expertise.

-Find out about ISO 27001 and ISO 22301 with our free green paper: Cyber Resilience – Cyber security and business resilience
+Free PDF download: Cyber Resilience – Cyber security and business resilience

-It’s no longer enough to suppose that you can defend against every potential cyber attack: you must prepare for an attack to succeed.
+It's no longer enough to suppose that you can defend against every potential cyber attack: you must prepare for an attack to succeed.
+Download this paper to discover how implementing ISO 27001, ISO 22301 and other standards can secure your organisation.

 Who is affected by the ESFA requirements?